Leazael/scf-wiki/content/Concepts/Magical/Hermetic Philosophy.md

 ---
 aliases: [Hermetic, Hermetic Philosopher, Hermetic Philosophers, Hermetic Dialectic]
 ---
 Hermetic philosophy is a branch of [[Natural Philosophy]] that studies the forces and phenomena often referred to as [[Magic]].
 Hermetic philosophy was developed in the wake of the [[Revelationary Revolution|Apocalyptic Revolution]] and in particular the [[Warlock's Revolt]].

+Most Hermetic Philosophy has been developed at the [[College of Elbisborg]], which boasts the only formal department of Hermetic Philosophy.
+Nonetheless, informal groups studying Hermetic Philosophy have also formed around the other [[University|Universities]], and some independent [[Hermetic Lodge|Hermetic Lodges]] dedicated to its study have appeared as high-society clubs.

 Practitioners and students of Hermetic Philosophy have formed a corpus of research not only detailing the practice and development of hermetic spells, but also providing a framework that can be used to study other mortal magical traditions, such as [[Wild Magic]], the [[Ways and Means]] practiced by craftsmen and artificers, and even [[Tel Varesh|Vareshian]] [[Thaumaturgy]].